Call for Abstract

 - Track 4-6Fecl3 key to generation of high quality Graphene

-Graphenated Carbon Nanotubes are new hybrid that combines graphitic foliates grown with sidewalls of bamboo style CNTs.
-It has high surface are with 3D framework of CNTs coupled with high edge density of graphene.
-Chemical modification of carbon nanotubes are covalent and non-covalent modifications due to their hydrophobic nature and improve adhesion to a bulk polymer through chemical attachment.
-Applications of the carbon nanotubes are composite fibre, cranks, baseball bats, Microscope probes, tissue engineering, energy storage, super capacitor etc. Nanotubes are categorized as single-walled and multi-walled nanotubes with related structures.
+Graphenated Carbon Nanotubes are new hybrids that combine graphitic foliates grown with sidewalls of bamboo style CNTs.
+It has higher surface area with 3D framework of CNTs coupled with high edge density of Graphene.
+Chemical modification of carbon nanotubes are covalent and non-covalent modifications due to their hydrophobic nature and improved adhesion to a bulk polymer through chemical attachment.
+Applications of the carbon nanotubes are composite fibre, cranks, baseball bats, Microscopic probes, tissue engineering, energy storage, super capacitor etc. Nanotubes are categorized as single-walled and multi-walled nanotubes with related structures.

 - Track 5-1Types of carbon nanotubes and related structures